timunie/Ava-ApiTests/website/docs/M_Avalonia_Platform_Storage_StorageProviderExtensions_TryGetFolderFromPathAsync.md

 Folder or null if it doesn't exist.

 #### Usage Note
 In Visual Basic and C#, you can call this method as an instance method on any object of type <a href="T_Avalonia_Platform_Storage_IStorageProvider">IStorageProvider</a>.
 When you use instance method syntax to call this method, omit the first parameter.
-For more information, see <a href="https://docs.microsoft.com/dotnet/visual-basic/programming-guide/language-features/procedures/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (Visual Basic)</a> or <a href="https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (C# Programming Guide)</a>.Uri path is usually expected to be an absolute path with "file" scheme.
+For more information, see <a href="https://docs.microsoft.com/dotnet/visual-basic/programming-guide/language-features/procedures/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (Visual Basic)</a> or <a href="https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (C# Programming Guide)</a>.

+## Remarks
+Uri path is usually expected to be an absolute path with "file" scheme.
 But it can be an uri with "content" scheme on the Android.
 It also might ask user for the permission, and throw an exception if it was denied.

 ## See Also